Ikari-Dev/UI-Training-1/README.md

 # UI-Training-1
-This website is a UI training
+This website is a UI and Foundation frameworks training